 What are the Best Methods for Spinal Decompression?

 There are several methods of spinal decompression that physicians have been prescribing for years.
 While the methods vary in intensity and risk factors, none should be followed without prior consultation with your doctor.

 So, let’s see the best methods for spinal decompression.

 The inversion table lets you hang upside down or at a tilted position where your leg is higher than your head.
-This way, earth’s natural gravitational pull stretches the spine and decompress the discs, relieving much of the pain and discomfort.
+This way, the earth’s natural gravitational pull stretches the spine and decompresses the discs, relieving much of the pain and discomfort.

 If you have tried every exercise for back pain, and still have not seen any result, using an inversion table can be the solution to your problem.
 The best thing about using an inversion table is that you can do it on your own, in the comfort of your home without any assistance.

-This is basically a motorized traction that relieves pain by stretching your spine and eases the pressure on your discs.
+This is basically motorized traction that relieves pain by stretching your spine and eases the pressure on your discs.
 During the procedure, the doctor generally wraps a harness around your pelvis area and torso.
-You may be asked to lie down on a computer controlled chair.
-Duration of the treatment lasts for 30 to 50 minutes depending on the severity of your situation.
+You may be asked to lie down on a computer-controlled chair.
+The duration of the treatment lasts for 30 to 50 minutes depending on the severity of your situation.

 This therapy is one of the best methods of spinal decompression.
 The procedure helps in retracting the bulging or herniated discs in their original position.
 Moreover, the therapy reduces pressure on the nerve endings and keeps the entire spinal structure healthy.

 This is a great option for you if you have been suffering degenerative discs, bulging or herniated discs.
 Nonsurgical decompression if effective for Sciatica pain too.

 You may have to attend up to 28 treatment sessions over a period of 5 to 7 weeks.